 Emergency notification is triggered by an event that is currently occurring on or imminently threatening the College or one of its campuses.
-Initiated immediately upon confirmation without delay that a dangerous situation or emergency exists or threatens.
-Emergency Notifications are made to students and employees for any significant emergency or dangerous situation occurring on the campus involving an immediate threat to their health or safety.
-The emergency notification has a wide focus on any significant emergency or dangerous situations, but may include Clery Act crimes.
+MDC will initiated immediately, upon confirmation, without delay that a dangerous situation or emergency exists or threatens.
+Emergency No-tifications are made to students and employees for any significant emergency or dangerous situation occurring on the campus involving an immediate threat to their health or safety.
+The emergency notification has a wide focus on any significant emergency or dangerous situa-tions, but may include Clery Act crimes.